-At times like these, it can be helpful to remember that human beings are a species that’s known for being incredibly adaptable.
+At times like these, it can be helpful to remember we are an incredibly adaptable species.
 We have dominated the world in such a dramatic fashion precisely because we can adapt to almost any environment.

 No matter what problems we have, it is my deep belief that we can learn our way out of them.

 If we are chronically unhappy, we might want to learn about our mind and our brain.
 David Eagleman has written wonderfully accessible books about neuroscience that will open your eyes to the “tremendous magic” of the three-pound tofu encased in our skull.
 From our studies about the brain, we might learn that we are not always “the ones driving the boat of our behaviour”.
 When we understand that, we might no longer be so hard on ourselves whenever we feel bad or angry or anxious.